erroldtumaque/Notes-in-React/readme.md

-# Notes - Meteor/React Project
+# Boilerplate Meteor Project

-This is a notes app made using Meteor and React.
+This includes a basic react and auth setup
-It utilizes user sign up and authentication and client/server-side tests using Chai, Sinon, Enzyme, and Jest.

 ## Author